michaelsoftmd/ai-pet-project/README.md

 - **Full Capabilities**: The AI is still fully capable of agentic behaviour.
 CURRENTLY DEVELOPING ZENDRIVER SUPPORT.

+- **SPECIFIC FEATURES**: OpenHands functionality for an agentic development environment.
+Zendriver support for web automation of research and social media tasks.
+Open WebUi for a versatile chat interface.

 ## Requirements

 There are some requirements, but these are simple: